stanfordpython/python-assignments/assign0/README.md

 KEEPER: Stop!
 KEEPER: What is your name?
 Sir Galahad of Camelot.
 KEEPER: What is your quest?
 I seek the grail.
 KEEPER: What is your favorite color?
+Red.
+No bl--
-Green.
-No yel-- SIR GALAHAD OF CAMELOT: Auuuuuuuugh!
+SIR GALAHAD OF CAMELOT: Auuuuuuuugh!
 KEEPER: Stop!
 KEEPER: What is your name?
 It is Arthur, King of the Britons.